qiita-spots/qiita/CONTRIBUTING.md

 Occasionally, SQL alone cannot effect the desired changes, and a corresponding python script must be run after the SQL patch is applied.
 If this is the case, a python file should be created in the `patches/python_patches` directory, and it should have the same basename as the SQL file.
 For example, if there is a patch `4.sql` in the `patches` directory, and this patch requires a python script be run after the SQL is applied, then the python file should be placed at `patches/python_patches/4.py`.
 Note that not every SQL patch will have a corresponding python patch, but every python patch will have a corresponding SQL patch.

-If in the future we discover a use-case where a python patch must be applied for which there *is no corresponding SQL patch*, then a blank SQL patch file will still need to created.
+If in the future we discover a use-case where a python patch must be applied for which there *is no corresponding SQL patch*, then a blank SQL patch file will still need to be created.

 ##SQL coding guidelines
 Since the `qiita_db` code contains a mixture of python code and SQL code, here are some coding guidelines to add SQL code to Qiita: